Stabilization Fund of the Russian Federation: Governance Structure

-The Fund is managed by the Russian Ministry of Finance, in accordance with the procedure defined by the Government of the Russian Federation.
+The Fund was managed by the Russian Ministry of Finance, in accordance with the procedure defined by the Government of the Russian Federation.
 Some functions of asset management may be delegated to the Central Bank of the Russian Federation ("the Bank of Russia"), based on its agreement with the Government.

-Concerning the Fund's objectives, its capital is to be invested in foreign sovereign debt securities.
+Concerning the Fund's objectives, its capital was to be invested in foreign sovereign debt securities.
 Securities' eligibility criteria are subject to the Government's approval.